 It’s important to remember that even if you have had your acrylic nails done by professional nail technicians, soreness is common just after they’re applied.
-Luckily, in a few hours or so, the soreness will be gone.
+Luckily, the soreness will be gone in a few hours or so.

-Acrylic nails feel sore on the first day for a number of reasons.
+Acrylic nails feel sore on the first day for several reasons.
 Here we will discuss some of the important reasons for acrylic nail pain.

 Filed Down Natural Nails

 To ensure that acrylic nails remain for a longer period of time, the nail technician should polish and shape the natural nails with a nail file.
 The manicurist will need to file the base of the natural nails to leave it a little coarser for good bonding with the acrylics.

 You may experience some soreness and extreme sensitivity if you are not used to getting your nails shaped to such depth.
 Apart from sometimes when there is a short or long-term injury to the natural nail, the pain should fade away as your natural nails start growing their base.

 It’s possible for nail technicians to go too far while filing.
 This is frequently the outcome of having a procedure performed by an untrained technician.

 A small amount of the product is only necessary when your nail technician puts acrylic on natural nails and the base of the fingernail.
 It is not required to use too much acrylic on the nails.
 The extra acrylic just lends bulk to the natural nails that aren’t necessary.

 Since your natural nails aren’t used to so much thickness, the additional substance will lead to irritation and minor soreness.
 Getting thicker fake nails can cause you to experience some soreness the first day and fades away as you become accustomed to getting them joined to your real nails.